How To Create A Nonprofit Annual Report + Excellent Examples

 Nonprofit emails generate 28% of all online fundraising revenue, making them effective for sharing your annual report.

 Draft emails to highlight your report’s release and importance.
-This may include individual emails to tease information and announce your impact report’s publication.
-You can also update a section in your newsletter to highlight the report.
+Update a section of your newsletter to highlight the report.

-Be sure to segment your email subscribers and send emails directly to relevant stakeholders such as major donors, community partners, or volunteer managers.
+Be sure to segment your email subscribers and send emails directly to relevant stakeholders such as major donors and community partners.

 Year-End Event

 Turn your nonprofit annual report into an opportunity to celebrate your accomplishments with a year-end event.
-This event can serve as a launch for your insights and a chance to share successes with major donors and key stakeholders.
-Include a brief presentation highlighting key findings, and take time to express gratitude to the generous supporters who made the past year possible.
+This event can serve as a launch for your report and a chance to share successes with major donors and other key stakeholders.
+Include a brief presentation highlighting key findings, and express your gratitude to the generous supporters who made the past year possible.

 Standout Nonprofit Annual Report Examples